 According to a decision by the ATF Technical Branch and contained in this letter, owners of Dragunov Tigers may install military features such as flash hiders and polymer stock sets.

 The SVD uses the same olive green cotton canvas sling as the Russian AKM.
 The PSL uses a dark green woven nylon (or brown leather) sling.
 The NDM-86 uses an olive green cotton canvas sling similar to the strap around the metal scope case.
 Each of these will have a metal clip on one end and a simple metal slide on the other.
 The Tiger sling does not use the metal hook clip since the front attachment point is a wide metal slot instead of the typical ring hole.

 These rifles are designed to use the standard AK bayonet from which ever country built your rifle.
 There is no proprietary SVD bayonet.
 However not all rifles come with a bayonet mounting lug.

-I don't sell any rifles or parts.
+I do not sell any rifles or parts.
 There is no catalog available and dragunov.net is not associated with the Russian maker of the Dragunov rifle (Izhmash).
 For parts click on this page.

 BEFORE YOU FIRE YOUR DRAGUNOV:

 The new Dragunov owner take care to protect the finish from scrapes and chips that result from ejecting brass.
 The area to the rear of the ejection port is where the shell casing head scrapes against the receiver cover.
 Many owners will cover that area with a layer or 2 of black electrician's tape.
 You can also use black duct tape or whatever else that will not mar the finish and provide a cushion against contact from the brass.